ozgurozdemir/FilmGenerator/README.md

 # FilmGenerator

+* Currently not using due to change in website but it will updated.

  It is a python3 program that gives you a suggestion based on your watched movies, and also you can see what is in theaters now, add films to your watched list, add your favorite theaters.

 * Note: It's for only Cinemaximum TR theaters.